 Your Child May Qualify for More Aid

-If your Parent PLUS loan is rejected, there is a chance that your child may qualify for more federal student aid.
-To go this route, your child would contact their school’s financial aid office to see what can be done given that their parental contribution is now reduced.
+If your Parent PLUS loan is rejected, there’s a chance your child may qualify for more federal student aid.
+They can contact their school’s financial aid office to see what can be done given that their parental contribution is now reduced.

-It’s wise to proceed in this direction with caution.
-Make sure you talk to your student about student loans so they understand how the loans work and how much they will cost upon graduation.
-It may be helpful to speak about them in terms of the expected monthly payment, so your student can compare that to their annual expected salary.
+It’s important to talk to your child about student loans so they understand how the loans work and how much they will cost upon graduation.
+It may be helpful to speak in terms of the expected monthly payment, so your student can compare that to their expected annual salary.

 It’s likely not too late for your student to apply for scholarships.
-In fact, students should be looking into scholarships available each and every year of school — not just before freshman year begins.
+In fact, students should be searching for scholarships each and every year they’re in school.

-While some scholarship and grant options may be limited to incoming freshmen, this is not always the case.
+While some types of scholarships may be limited to incoming freshmen, this is not always the case.
 In addition to looking at scholarships offered by your child’s school and the state, other local organizations may offer scholarships.

 Consider Other School Options